 3. Use the Common Application to submit your application materials.

 4. Request Regular Decision application forwarding on your QuestBridge "My Locker" page.
-(The deadline is December 14, 2011.)
+(The deadline is generally early to mid December.)

 Information for Non-Finalists

 I have not been named a Finalist; may I still apply to Dartmouth?